57+ How to Describe Fear: Best Similes for Afraid (For 2026)

 9. As afraid as a candle in the wind

-13. As afraid as a bird trapped indoors
+13. As afraid as a whisper in silence

-15. As afraid as a puppy during fireworks
+15. As afraid as glass about to shatter

 17. As afraid as a swimmer in deep water